jeftreece/dnamatch-tools/README.md

 This project provides simple tools for working with various raw DNA and match list files for genetic genealogy.

+**Note about data usage**: These programs run on your computer, using data that you provide.
+They do not run on a "cloud" server.
+Since nothing is ever uploaded anywhere to run these programs, you retain your control of the data.

 Goals:
 - open source license to promote sharing
 - not dependent on a particular OS or platform